Andy Russell (singer): End of big band era

-By October 1948, the big band business was at its lowest ebb in years.
-Tastes were changing, as the rock 'n roll age was beginning to dawn.
-Russell lined up a band to back him, and he hit the road to revive business with a series of one-night engagements to meet the people up front again.
 By 1952, Russell's hits had stopped coming, as the big band era had come to a close.
 Capitol Records lost interest in him as a hit-making pop star and began to look on with negative feeling.

 At this point, Russell began to look elsewhere for a place to perform.
 On 16 October 1953, he made his debut in Mexico City at the Teatro Lírico alongside such legendary performers as Agustín Lara, Tin Tan, Toña la Negra, and others.
 He was billed as "the Mexican star of Hollywood and the greatest exponent of romantic Mexican song in the United States".

 Then, in November 1953, after returning from his trip to Mexico City, he announced to his wife Della that he no longer loved her, wanted a divorce, and that he would move to Mexico City.
 The couple was separated for a month, at which point Della initiated divorce proceedings.
 Russell did not contest.

-After that, his private life became fodder for the gossip columns as he experienced a public backlash and negative publicity due to the shocking news of the couple's pending divorce.
+After that, his private life became fodder for the gossip columns as he experienced a public backlash and negative publicity due to the news of the couple's pending divorce.
 Many were angry and upset at this turn of events, as the Russells had been viewed as the "perfect Hollywood couple".
-They received hate-mail from irate fans, and Russell was pressured by the Hollywood community and Roman Catholic Church clergy not to proceed with the divorce because it would cause "a public scandal".
+They received hate-mail from irate fans, and Russell was pressured by the Hollywood community and Roman Catholic Church clergy not to proceed with the divorce because it would cause "a public scandal."